-Unrisked net Contingent Resources were calculated from the technically recoverable gas volumes for each type well multiplied by the number of locations in the portion of the Virginia Gas Field classified as Contingent Resources and, in the case of helium, multiplied by a constant helium content of 3%.
-These gas volumes were combined with the same prices and costs used for estimating Reserves to obtain the net Contingent Resources in Table 2 below.
+Contingent Resources are those volumes that have been discovered but either are not yet defined sufficiently to be classified as reserves or are not currently planned for development.
+Contingent Resources were calculated from the technically recoverable gas volumes for each type well multiplied by the number of locations in the portion of the Virginia Gas Field classified as Contingent Resources and, in the case of helium, multiplied by a constant helium content of 3%.
+No economics were calculated for either methane or helium Contingent Resources.
+Similar to the reserve categories the C1 category has a 90% confidence the calculated volumes being technically capable of being produced, without economic consideration, the C2 category has a 50% or greater confidence level and the C3 has a 10% or greater confidence level.
+Estimated net methane and helium Contingent Resources are summarized in Table 2.

-Table 2: Summary of Net Methane and Helium Contingent Resources Virginia Gas Field - Specified Prices and Costs
+Table 2: Summary of Net Methane and Helium Contingent Resources Virginia Gas Field

 Category Contingent Resources (BCF) Low Case (C1) Best Case (C2) High Case (C3)

-Methane 237.3 435.9 648.5

-Helium 7.9 14.4 20.9
+Total Gas 141.6 267.8 409.5

+Methane 127.6 241.0 368.6

+Helium 4.3 8.0 12.3